 - Run a mobile-first product

-- Need better app retention
+- Need better app retention and push notification campaigns

-- Focus heavily on push and in-app messaging
+- Focus heavily on in-app engagement

 4. Klaviyo: Best for Ecommerce Email and SMS